 Desautels Faculty of Management news

-Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks to Jennifer Petriglieri from Insead, France.
-Read full article: The Globe and Mail, March 25, 2014
+This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
+Today I am delighted to speak to Michael Jacobites from the London Business School.
+Michael, tell us about value migration.
+Read full article: The Globe and Mail, December 2, 2014

 Shame and guilt have different effects on consumer buying habits, new research from the Desautels Faculty of Management in Canada finds. ...
 Professor DaHee Han says: “To get the best response, a fitness club could produce an ad that induces shame and highlights the bigger picture, such as ‘Are you overweight?
 How ashamed do you feel?
 Stop overeating, join our fitness programme and feel healthy all the time’.

 Le Québécois Raymond Leduc prend la tête de la filiale canadienne de Bell Helicopter située à Mirabel.
 Il remplace l’actuel patron Barry Kohler qui retourne au siège social du Texas, a appris la chaîne Argent. ...
 M. Leduc avait rallié les rangs du fabricant d’hélicoptères en 2012.
 Il avait auparavant travaillé chez IBM Bromont durant neuf années.
 Ingénieur de formation, il a aussi une maîtrise en administration des affaires (MBA) de l’Université McGill.